htso/Robinhood_at_a_glance/README.md

 ## Biggest Increase Last Week [Jun 27th, 2020]
-These 10 stocks saw the biggest percent increase in user holdings last week.
+These 10 stocks saw the biggest percent increase in user holdings last week, where the previous level is at least 100k.
 Even the super big cap like `AMZN` and `AAPL` attracted significant interest in a down week.

-`PLUG` had M & A news, and RH users reacted to it. `TOPS` had a share placement. `SPCE` has a successful test flight.
+`PLUG` has M & A news, and RH users reacted to it. `TOPS` did a share placement. `SPCE` has a successful test flight.

-The surprise is `NIO`, the chinese electric car maker, which has a GS downgrade.
+The surprise is `NIO`, the chinese EV maker, which has a GS downgrade last week.

 <p align="center">